Keeping Member Profile Up-To-Date

 is an optional feature.
 It remains available even after a bid has been placed on the lot.
 Auction lots using the Buy It Now feature can be purchased at any time while the auction lot is active.
 Bidders with active bids on an auction lot that has the Buy It Now feature will lose the lot if another bidder selects the Buy It Now feature.
 A bidder who places a bid on an auction lot that is equal to or greater than the Buy It Now price immediatly purchases the auction lot at the Buy It Now price.
-An auction lot purchased with the Buy It Now feature is immediately removed from open auction status, and is closed by the auction lot closing program within the next few minutes.
+An auction lot purchased with the Buy It Now feature is immediately removed from open auction status, and is closed and moved to the Items Won list by the auction lot closing program within the next fifteen minutes.

 Bid increments are the minimum bid amounts that must be made after the initial bid has been placed on an auction lot.
 Bid increments increase as the dollar amount of the current high bid increases.
 The table below shows the bid increments.

 Shilling is the act of placing bids on a lot for the sole purpose of attempting to decoy or entice others into bidding higher than they normally would for a lot.
-Shilling is illegal, and any seller or others acting alone or together in such a manner will have their membership immediately terminated.
+Shilling is illegal.
+Sellers found to be acting alone or with others in such a manner will have their membership immediately terminated.

 To view your Watch List, click on BUYERS on the Auction Activity Bar at the top of the screen, and then click on VIEW OPEN LOTS.
 Scroll down the screen.
 The Watch List appears after the Open Lots list.
 Items in the Watch List can be deleted by clicking on DELETE in the far right cell of the row for the lot to be deleted.